HumanCellAtlas/dcp-community/rfcs/text/0000-planning-for-the-dcp.md

 Historically, ownership of the DCP software has been distributed across our canonical architectural diagram with its colorful *think-inside-the-boxes* (components).
 As a result, DCP planning and development have also been distributed to a high degree, resulting in questions or confusion about DCP priorities relative to component priorities with a subsequent lack of alignment for delivery of product increments, unless externally imposed by requests from HCA Science Governance.

-For example, how does a developer know whether to prioritize research for an operational scoping task assigned by **Technical Architecture**, collaborate on a cross-component RFC surfaced at a DCP quarterly meeting, or develop a component-specific feature?
+For example, how does a developer know whether to prioritize research for an operational scoping task assigned by the [**Architecture Team**](https://github.com/HumanCellAtlas/dcp-community/blob/master/charters/Architecture/charter.md), collaborate on a cross-component RFC surfaced at a DCP quarterly meeting, or develop a component-specific feature?

 To best serve our users and address the concerns of HCA Science Governance, our plans must focus on the needs and priorities of DCP *data as a service* rather than the individual *Chartreuse* or *Polka Dot* components.
 This requires a DCP-wide project management process with clear priorities and product increments delivered on a regular cadence.